Increased police presence at Sudbury school after social media threat | CBC News

-There is an increased police presence at a Sudbury school after police say a threat was made over social media.
+There will be an increased police presence at a Sudbury school after threats were posted on social media.

-On Tuesday morning around 8, police say a staff member from Collège Notre-Dame contacted them to report a threatening Instagram post directed at the school.
+On Tuesday, police arrested an 18-year-old man and charged him with criminal harassment and uttering threats.
+Earlier that day, a staff member from College Notre-Dame had contacted police after seeing a threat aimed at the school posted on social media.

 Comments